Assisted Living

 Key Takeaways

-2. Individuals must meet financial and medical requirements to qualify for Medicaid.
+2. Individuals must meet financial and medical requirements to qualify for Medicaid long-term care.

 4. Medicaid long-term care is only available at Medicaid-certified facilities, which often have long waitlists.